Music Business & Management - full-time top-up BA (Hons) Degree

 The Music Business degree courses have been very successful in developing and promoting motivated and ambitious individuals across all aspects of the music industry, including music producers, performers, artists, managers, A&R, music publishers, studio owners, tour production and entrepreneurs.

-In this final BA year, you will extend and apply your music business learning in small classes and one-to-one tutorials from specialists with cutting-edge expertise in one of the most rapidly evolving sectors of UK business.
+In this final BA year, you will extend and apply your music business knowledge in small classes and one-to-one tutorials from specialists with cutting-edge expertise in one of the most rapidly evolving and growing sectors of UK business.

 - A course designed to help you build your career in music

 - Taught in small classes and one-to-one tutorials by music industry specialists

 - Unrivalled music studios available for your projects

 - Weekly visits from key music industry people

 - This is the only BA (Hons) top-up course in Music Business in the UK